randomculture/randomculture.github.io/README.md

 ## Features
 - **Cultural Spotlights**: Discover fascinating articles that highlight different cultures, their traditions, and unique practices.
-- **Random Culture Generator**: Get a random culture fact or tradition each time you visit the page, sparking your curiosity and wanderlust.
 - **Travel Tips**: Helpful advice for travelers looking to immerse themselves in local cultures.